-CVWD is the agricultural purveyor in the Coachella Valley (Figure 4-16).
-Water for agricultural irrigation primarily comes from the Colorado River.
-It is delivered to local farms via the 123-mile Coachella Canal.
-A quarter to a third of farm irrigation water is groundwater, pumped from privately owned wells and CVWD uses imported water from the Coachella Canal to supplement their groundwater use.
+The 122-mile canal has the capacity to handle a flow of water up to 1,300 cubic feet per second, allowing for nearly 2,600 AF of water to be delivered in a 24-hour period.
+The flow capacity in the canal is considerably larger than the typical water deliveries of approximately 340,000 AF annually from the Colorado River to the CVWD.
+A quarter to a third of farm irrigation water is groundwater, pumped from privately-owned wells and CVWD uses imported water from the Coachella Canal to supplement their groundwater use.
 CVWD also uses imported Colorado River water and State Water Project water exchanged for Colorado River water to artificially replenish the aquifer at 4 sites throughout the Coachella Valley.
 Replenishing with imported water supplements natural groundwater replenishment from rain and melted snow.
 The Highline Canal, also to the southeast, collects some flows during high flow events, and discharges to IID's drainage system.